Recruitment isn’t a 9 to 5 job, it’s 24/7

 8. Never-ending communication

 Candidates want reassurance about their applications.
 Who doesn’t?
 The psyche of a job seeker is quite a delicate one, and recruiters understand this very well.
-To be successful, a recruiter needs to be a fantastic speaker and a greater listener.
+To be successful, a recruiter needs to be a fantastic speaker and a great listener.

 Explicit communication involves the timely distribution of information, which is key to everything in recruiting.
 Even when handling unpicked candidates, communication should never stop between the candidate and the recruiter.
 Ensuring tailored messages and delivering timely feedback are always the bedrock of a target-driven seeker of talents.